hamzafer/TEXMET/README.md

-# TeXMET: Curated Textile Dataset from the Metropolitan Museum of Art
+# TEXMET: Curated Textile Dataset from the Metropolitan Museum of Art

 ## Overview
-**TeXMET** is a high-quality, manually curated dataset of textile and tapestry objects from the Metropolitan Museum of Art's Open Access collection.
+**TEXMET** is a high-quality, manually curated dataset of textile and tapestry objects from the Metropolitan Museum of Art's Open Access collection.
 This dataset has been carefully cleaned, validated, and optimized for computer vision and deep learning applications.

 ## Dataset Access
 🤗 A sample of the curated dataset is available on Hugging Face.

 **[Explore the sample on Hugging Face Datasets](https://huggingface.co/datasets/hzafar/TEXMET)**

-## 🎯 TEXMET FINAL - CURATED DATASET
+## TEXMET FINAL - CURATED DATASET
 - **Total Images**: 18,644 high-resolution images
 - **Unique Objects**: 1,697 textile/tapestry objects
 - **Average Resolution**: 3.3 MP (1557 x 1631 pixels)